Comparing Velodyne Lidar (NASDAQ:VLDR) & China Energy Recovery (OTCMKTS:CGYV)

 |N/A

-This is a breakdown of current ratings and recommmendations for Velodyne Lidar and China Energy Recovery, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and recommmendations for China Energy Recovery and Velodyne Lidar, as provided by MarketBeat.com.

 |Sell Ratings